podder-ai/podder-ai.github.io/v002/getting-started/01-install-podder-ai.md

 - Container Linux (tested with 1576.4.0) 4+

 #### Supported OS for Kubernetes Node
-Currently, only provisioning via cloud provider is supported.
+Currently, Podder.ai only provisions via cloud provider.
 For EKS, all types of OS are supported.

 #### Memory